kpuputti/JSONCache/README.rst

 1. Make sure you have all the requirements.

-2. Download the minified jsoncache-{version}.min.js file and include it on your page:
+2. Download the minified jsoncache-{version}.min.js file and include it on your page.

 3. Use the JSONCache.getCachedJSON function instead of jQuery.getJSON
-   to fetch your data:
+   to fetch your data.

 JSONCache.getCachedJSON attempts to provide the same API as the jQuery.ajax function.